callionica/landmarks/README.md

 Landmarks supports multiple attributes with the same name on a single element and delivers that info to the application.
 HTML ignores subsequent attributes that have the same name as an earlier attribute.
 XML does not support duplicate attributes.

 ## 8. Void elements
-HTML says that certain specific elements can never contain content and that a start tag `<X>` must be treated as a self-closing element `<X/>` even if the slash is missing.
+HTML says that certain specific elements can never contain content and that a start tag `<X>` must be treated as a self-closing element `<X/>`.
 Landmarks supports this feature and allows you to customize which elements are treated this way.
 XML does not have this feature.

 ## 9. Content elements
 HTML says that certain specific elements must always contain content and that a self-closing element `<X/>` must instead be treated as a start tag `<X>`.
 Landmarks supports this feature and allows you to customize which elements are treated this way.
 XML does not have this feature.